xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/quickstart.md

 #### List existing conversations

-You can get a list of all conversations that have had 1 or more messages exchanged in the last 30 days.
+You can get a list of all conversations that have one or more messages.

 ```ts
 const allConversations = await xmtp.conversations.list()